[Updated on 1 July 2021]

 As for the Ke Qingshi “immediately quivered” quote sourced from Li Rui — Dikotter has written to give this passage real drama, as if Ke shouted this comment in fervent and immediate worship of Mao at that very moment in the speech.
 The picture then becomes a party that is not simply pliant but brainwashed and not unlike the fanaticism of the Cultural Revolution, in which Ke Qingshi played a trailblazing role for Mao.
 Unfortunately the source, Li Rui’s memoir, does not allow for such extensions.
 (See p.
 279 of the book pdf, 庐山会议实录.)
 Ke’s comment is simply made at some point during the Chengdu conference, and not necessarily interjected at all during a Mao speech.

 1958 年 3 月 成都会议上，当时华东协作区负责人兼上海市委第一书记柯庆施，就提出：“相信毛主席要相信到迷信的程度，服从毛主席要服从到盲从的程度。”“正 确的个人崇拜”，自然得到党内高级干部的赞同，可以说，当时都以推行对毛泽东的个人崇拜为荣。

 Li Rui uses his recollection of the Ke Qingshi statement to cinch his argument that Mao’s move toward a cult of personality had been successful at Chengdu — so Dikotter is perfectly correct to cite it here and quote it.
 But Dikotter appears to have invented the interjection, or is being rather flexible with his “immediately” adjective, since his source simply remembers that it was said at some point during the conference.
 In neither case does it inspire confidence.

-Part of the reason that Dikotter has for ambiguity with his treatment of the source can be traced back to the Chinese Communist Party, namely the CCP’s own reluctance to come clean and publish a complete version of Mao’s writings and speeches during the Great Leap Forward, including his remarks at the Chengdu conference.
+Part of the grounds that Dikotter has for ambiguous treatment of sources can be traced back to the Chinese Communist Party, namely the CCP’s own reluctance to come clean and publish a complete version of Mao’s writings and speeches during the Great Leap Forward, including his remarks at the Chengdu conference.